-Using Emotion-Focused Therapy (EFT) and other models, Shift psychologists help provide a sense of safety in couples’ and family sessions, de-escalating conflicts and helping disengaged members to re-engage.
+Using Emotion-Focused Therapy (EFT) and other models, Shift psychologists and psychotherapists work to provide a sense of safety in couples’ and family treatment sessions, de-escalating conflicts and helping people fix communication problems in relationships.

-There is no blame within our therapies, only efforts to bring partners and family members closer together, so they can communicate what they really need from the relationship.
-Often, this takes the form of ‘translating’ behaviours.
+There is no blame within our therapies, only efforts to bring people who care about each other closer together, so they can express what they really need from the relationship.
+Often, this takes the form of ‘translating’ behaviours so everyone understands the real intentions, instead of jumping to conclusions and reacting to the wrong things.

 Rebuilding Family Connections